Ratel IFV: Description

 The Ratel's crew consists of a section commander, driver, turret gunner, and rear gunner.
 In addition to the crew, an attached infantry section of nine is carried in the fighting compartment of the vehicle.
 There are three firing ports with vision blocks on either side of the fighting compartment.
 Passenger capacity may be reduced to six or seven if additional ammunition racks or radio equipment is carried.
 The infantry section debarks from three large, pneumatically sealed doors on either side of the hull and at the rear; it is also provided with five forward access hatches on the hull roof.

 The driver is seated at the front centre of the Ratel and provided with three bulletproof windscreens for use in a combat environment.
 This design feature was adopted directly from the Berliet VXB-170 and favoured for its enhanced situational awareness.
 The windscreens are fitted with armoured shutters which could be closed down as needed.
 Three vision periscopes are provided for the driver.
 The Ratel's steering system is mechanical, with hydraulic assistance.

 Ratel turrets are located towards the front of the vehicle, directly behind the driving compartment, and house two crew members: the section commander to the left and the turret gunner to the right.
 Both crew members are provided with roof hatches; the commander is also afforded a domed cupola with vision blocks.
 The commander and gunner have nine day periscopes for all-round observation.
-The Ratel's standard armament is a 20mm F2 M693 automatic cannon manufactured under licence as the Denel GI-2.
+The Ratel's standard armament is a 20 mm F2 M693 automatic cannon manufactured under licence as the Denel GI-2.
 The autocannon may be elevated to a maximum of +38° for use against low-flying, fixed wing aircraft and helicopters.
 It has a selector switch used to alternate between three rates of fire—semi-automatic, limited burst, or fully automatic—and is belt fed from two ammunition chutes in the turret.
 The dual-feed system allows the gunner to swap between different projectile types fed from either chute as needed.
 Two types of ammunition can be selected: a high-explosive (HE) round with a range of 2,000 metres, or an armour-piercing tungsten carbide (APTC) round with a range of 1,000 metres.
 The HE rounds have a muzzle velocity of 1,050 m/s, while the armour-piercing round has an initial muzzle velocity of 1,300 m/s and penetration of 20mm of rolled homogeneous armour at an incidence of 60°.